.

 Power engineering is an in-demand career that is critical to supporting the province's energy grid, the development of heavy industry and the operation of boilers used in schools, businesses and other buildings.

-Become Certified as a 4th or 5th Class Power Engineer
+Become Certified as a Class 4 or Class 5 Power Engineer

 Sask DLC, in cooperation with SaskPower and Saskatchewan Polytechnic in Saskatoon, provides online programs to train students to become power engineers outside a standard classroom.
-These programs are recognized by the Technical Safety Authority of Saskatchewan (TSASK) and upon completion, you will be qualified to begin employment as a 4th or 5th class power engineer or continue on in post-secondary to gain further classification training.
+These programs are recognized by the Technical Safety Authority of Saskatchewan (TSASK) and upon completion, you will be qualified to begin employment as a Class 4 or Class 5 power engineer or continue on in post-secondary to gain further classification training.

 Each of the power engineering courses counts towards your Grade 12 graduation.

-Students are not required to take 5th Class before moving onto 4th class.
-Students who do take 5th class, can choose to upgrade with two additional courses to earn their 4th class.
+Students are not required to take Class 5 before moving onto Class 4.
+Students who do take Class 5 can choose to upgrade with two additional courses to earn Class 4.

 Power Engineering Program Fact Sheet